 Below are some tips for you.
 Hope it can help you.

 If you want to house your rabbits indoors, pls consider below points:

-Pros-If predators visit your yard, or your state is prone to extreme hot or cold weather, indoors is safer.
-And when litter box trained and with a properly rabbit-proof house, they can be allowed to roam the house like a dog or cat (although most people still keep a cage or hutch for when they are not there to supervise).
+If predators enter your space, or where you are prone to extreme weather, then indoors are a safe place.
+And when litter box trained, they can roam the house like a dog or a cat (though many people still keep a cage or hutch for when they are not there to supervise).
 Rabbits are sociable creatures and can become lonely and depressed, so being surrounded by people may help their health and increase their mental well-being.
 Being close to their owners means that illnesses are noticed more quickly, and vet attention is sought faster.

 You need to ensure other pets will not harm or frighten your rabbits.
 Rabbits will usually be scared of cats and dogs as they are natural predators, but if introduced carefully, early in life, they can develop friendships.
 Never leave rabbits unsupervised with other animals.